 But with Gasly being demoted back to Toro Rosso during the 2019 campaign, his annual salary would have more than likely taken a hit too, but after rebuilding his reputation and earning significant points hauls, his annual salary reportedly rose to around £4.5million with AlphaTauri before his move to Alpine.

 He also earned money appearing in other reputable racing series such as the Japanese Super Formula and Formula E.

-Pierre Gasly's official website lists audio company Blommberger, The Grid driver agency and sunglasses company Hawkers as his main commercial partners.
+Pierre Gasly's official website lists audio company Blomm and Berger, The Grid driver agency and sunglasses company Hawkers as his main commercial partners.